tamoipen/jonathanwolDRIDGEPROPER/README.md

 * Jean Gorges
 * **Magnolia cupcakes**
 * The Met rooftop bar
-* Peacock Alley brunch at the Waldorf As
+* Peacock Alley brunch at the Waldorf Astori